Jimmynam0103/Hashtag_Engagement/README.md

 ## Data

-The dataset used in this project was sourced from **[Kaggle](https://www.kaggle.com/code/kaitizhao/analysis-for-social-media-platform)**.
+The dataset used in this project was sourced from **[Kaggle – Analysis for Social Media Platform](https://www.kaggle.com/code/kaitizhao/analysis-for-social-media-platform)**.
 It is titled *“Sentiment Analysis: Data Processing, Visualization.”*
 This dataset contains approximately **700 social media posts** collected from multiple platforms and labeled with different emotional sentiments: *Positive*, *Neutral*, and *Negative*.
 Each post also includes engagement metrics such as the number of *likes* and *retweets*, making it suitable for studying how emotional tone influences audience interaction.